 Terry - Fallon is a very small town located in the state of Montana.
 With a population of 1,107 people and just one neighborhood, Terry - Fallon is the 84th largest community in Montana.
-Terry - Fallon has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Terry - Fallon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Terry - Fallon is generally considered to be a blue-collar town.
-35.71% of the Terry - Fallon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Terry - Fallon is a blue-collar town, with 35.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Terry - Fallon is a town of managers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Terry - Fallon who work in management occupations (31.79%), office and administrative support (10.54%), and farm management occupations (10.00%).

-Telecommuters are a relatively large percentage of the workforce: 24.50% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Terry - Fallon telecommute to their jobs.
+Overall, about 24.50% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Terry - Fallon in 2022 was $28,287, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $113,148 for a family of four.
 However, Terry - Fallon contains both very wealthy and poor people as well.